GSA/piv-guides/_networkconfig/10_AMA.md

     https://technet.microsoft.com/en-us/library/dd378897(v=WS.10).aspx

-* AMA gives you the option to add a global group membership to the user’s Kerberos token.
-The user’s authenticated PIV login activates the group membership. <!--Is there a difference between a group membership and a global group membership?-->
+* AMA gives you the option to add a group membership to the user’s Kerberos token.
+The user’s authenticated PIV login activates the group membership.

 * The Windows Server® 2008 R2 Patch corrects the known Key Distribution Center (KDC) error: